 Wisdom Teeth Extraction

-The main problem with the wisdom teeth is that most people simply don't have enough room in the back of their mouths for them to fit.
-When they try to push through the gums, they could cause infection and pain, and they may also cause the rest of your teeth to shift in position.
-In severe cases, the wisdom teeth could even damage the nearby teeth or result in permanent nerve damage.
+The main problem with wisdom teeth is that most people simply don't have enough room in the back of their mouths for them to fit.
+When the wisdom teeth are trying to push through the gums, they can cause infection and pain, and they may also cause the rest of your teeth to shift in position.
+In severe cases, the wisdom teeth can even damage the nearby teeth or result in permanent nerve damage.

 Deciding to Remove the Wisdom Teeth

 Not everyone will need to have their wisdom teeth removed.
 In fact, some people have the teeth erupt and align properly, and when the gum tissue is healthy, they can stay in the mouth with no problem.
 Unfortunately, this is a rare occurrence, and extraction will be needed when the teeth become impacted, meaning they aren't able to properly erupt through the gums.
 In other cases, they might grow in sideways or only partially penetrate the gums.
 When teeth are impacted, they can be oriented sideways, at odd angles, or even backwards.